pvlib/pvlib-python/docs/sphinx/source/user_guide/glossary.rst

         Wind speed

-For a definition and further explanation on the variables, common symbols and units refer to the following sources:
+For further explanation of the variables, common symbols, and units, refer to the following sources:

 Explanation of Solar irradiation and solar geometry by `SoDa Service <http://www.soda-pro.com/home>`_: